syncthing/docs/users/config.rst

     Whether to attempt to start a browser to show the GUI when Syncthing starts.

 natEnabled
-    Whether to attempt to perform an UPnP and NAT-PMP port mapping for incoming sync connections.
+    Whether to attempt to perform a UPnP and NAT-PMP port mapping for incoming sync connections.

 natLeaseMinutes